 The Office of Services to Students with Disabilities (SSD) is committed to providing eligible students accommodations that ensure equal access to learning and equal opportunity for academic success.
-SSD also works with its student advisory board as well as CSUSB faculty and staff to raise campus-wide awareness of issues related to disability, accessibility, and equity.
+SSD also works with a community advisory board as well as CSUSB faculty and staff to raise campus-wide awareness of issues related to inclusion, disability, accessibility, and equity.

 Since 1978, CSUSB has experienced dynamic growth in its population of students with disabilities.
-At California State University, San Bernardino (CSUSB) there are over 1,000 students with verified disabilities served by the SSD office.
+At California State University, San Bernardino (CSUSB) there are over 2,000 students served by the SSD office.
 SSD provides the necessary support services instrumental for the achievement of chosen academic goals.
 Services are critical to a student's success; therefore, needs are assessed on an individual basis.
-This highly personalized approach has enabled SSD to successfully help thousands of students achieve their chosen academic goals.
+This highly personalized approach has enabled SSD to successfully assist thousands of students achieve their chosen academic goals.

 Red - physical disabilities